Dawson College: Campus activities

 Dawson College has a number of clubs, 825 officially funded by the DSU and eight that receive no funding.
 These include religious and language-themed clubs, para-academic groups, athletic clubs, program-based clubs, Pokémon club, cultural clubs and more.
 Dawson also has a radio station, CIXS: The Edge, as well as a student newspaper, The Plant, which publishes every month during term, with a circulation, in 2012, of about 1,350 copies.
 Founded in 1969, it is a member of Canadian University Press (CUP), and is the largest CEGEP newspaper in Quebec.
 Editors are chosen at the end of each semester (August–December, January–May) for the upcoming semester based on a democratic vote by the previous editors and the 'Writing for The Plant' class.
 There is another paper published annually at Dawson College, the Dawson Research Journal of Experimental Science (colloquially known as DrJes).
 This journal is completely student-run and student submitted.
 The articles are published after being edited by a board of student editors and then undergo evaluation by referees who are experts in the field.
 Volume 1 of DrJes was issued in 1999 and at that time was the first journal of its kind in North America.

 Most clubs can be found in the 2C wing of the college, which is in the center of the building at street-level.
 The athletics department is located in the 1H wing, which is at metro-level, in the south-west corner of the school.
 New clubs can be formed with the help of the DSU.

 Campus athletics

-Dawson College, known nationally as the "Blues," has one of the largest intercollegiate programs in Canada.
+Dawson College sports teams are known as the Blues.
+The Blues boast one of the largest intercollegiate programs in Canada.
 A large number of recreational and intramural programs are offered to the student population.
-Although the college offers a wide variety of sports to its student body, the national governing body of college athletics, the Canadian Colleges Athletic Association (CCAA), only sanctions five sports nationally (AAA).
-These are: basketball, soccer, golf, badminton and cross-country running.
+Although the college offers a wide variety of sports to its student body, the national governing body of college athletics, the Canadian Colleges Athletic Association (CCAA), only sanctions five sports nationally: basketball, soccer, golf, badminton, and cross-country running.
 Of these five sports, Dawson College competes nationally in all but badminton.

+The Dawson College Blues women's ice hockey program participates in the RSEQ women's ice hockey conference of the CCAA.
+Many Blues alumnae continue on to careers in elite university and/or professional leagues, and several have represented their respective nations in the Olympic Games.

-Dawson has an Athletic therapy clinic.
+Dawson has an athletic therapy clinic.

-Some of Dawson's highlights from its athletic history include winning the Men's and Women's Provincial Hockey Championships and having the CCAA award the Dawson College Blues a banner representing "25 Years of Basketball Supremacy".
+Some of Dawson's highlights from its athletic history include winning the Men's Provincial Hockey Championships and having the Canadian Colleges Athletic Association award the Dawson College Blues a banner representing "25 Years of Basketball Supremacy".